WWE Raw preview: The updated lineup for Monday's show - Pro Wrestling Dot Net

 WWE has announced the following matches and events for Monday’s WWE Raw television show.

-Powell’s POV: The Triple Threat is a second chance qualifier, as all three men lost qualifying matches last night.
-Raw will be live from Tampa, Florida at Yuengling Center.
+Powell’s POV: WWE scrapped the previously advertised Lashley vs. Woods non-title match.
+This will be the final Raw to be broadcast live with the ThunderDome set in Tampa, Florida at Yuengling Center.
+The following week’s show will be taped at the same venue this week, and then Raw will return to the road on July 19.
 Join me for my live review every Monday at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment